Barrow Rangers GAA

 The Barrow Rangers GAA (Raonaithe Bhearbhaithe) is a Gaelic Athletic Association club in County Kilkenny, Ireland.
 It was founded in 1906 and is affiliated to Kilkenny GAA.
 The club is based in the areas of Paulstown and Gorebridge, in the east of the county.
 The club is almost exclusively concerned with the game of hurling, but has some history in football.
-In hurling, it competes in the Kilkenny Junior Hurling Championship.
+In hurling, it competes in the Kilkenny Intermediate Hurling Championship.

-Barrow Rangers have won the Kilkenny Junior Hurling Championship three times in 1982, 1988 and 1990.
-The club also won the Kilkenny Senior Football Championship in 1935.
+Barrow Rangers have won the Kilkenny Junior Hurling Championship four times in 1982, 1988, 1990 and 2025.
+They have won two Kilkenny Junior B Hurling Championships in 2014 and in 2023.
+They have won numerous underage Kilkenny Hurling Championships from u13 level to u21.The club also won the Kilkenny Senior Football Championship in 1935.

 And also winning the Kilkenny Junior Football Championship in 2022.